 Average quality of fossil fuel receipts for the electric power industry.
 This table contains the annual average heat content of coal received by the U.S. electric power industry in Btu per pound.

 Form EIA-923 database.
-This database contains the heat content of coal delivered to U.S. power plants by the type (or rank: bituminous, subbituminous, lignite, anthracite, and waste coal) and source of the coal in million Btu per short ton.
+This database contains the heat content of coal delivered to U.S. power plants by the type (or rank: bituminous, subbituminous, lignite, anthracite, and waste coal) and source of the coal (by state and mine) in million Btu per short ton.
 In the database, see the file that includes Schedule 2, and in the file, see the worksheet Table 5 Fuel Receipts and Costs.
 In that worksheet, see the columns for Energy Source, Fuel Group, and Average Heat Content.
 The worksheet Page 7 File Layout has definitions for the abbreviations and codes for the data in the other worksheets of the file.